 Kids aren't the only ones who like to dress up.
 For some criminals, Halloween provides the perfect opportunity to disguise their identity by donning a costume without looking out of place.
 Here are just a few examples:

-Fortunately, there are ways to prepare your business for the threat of burglars in disguise.
+.Fortunately, there are ways to prepare your business for the threat of burglars in disguise.

-What to Do: To protect your business this Halloween, double check your physical security measures, such as securing the premises by locking every entryway that isn't used regularly, restricting access to nonpublic points of entry and storing keys in an electronic key control system.
+What to Do: To protect your business this Halloween, double check your physical security measures, such as securing the premises by locking every entryway that isn't used regularly, restricting access to nonpublic points of entry, and storing keys in an electronic key control system.
 Also make sure you educate your employees on how to prepare for and respond to armed threats.

-Halloween is one of car thieves' favorite holidays, with more than 2,500 cars stolen on Halloween alone in 2016 (the latest data available).
+Halloween is one of car thieves' favorite holidays, with more than 2,191 cars stolen on Halloween alone in 2019 (the latest data available).
 Between trick-or-treating and costume parties, Halloween presents plenty of distractions, which criminals use to their advantage.

 At one house party in Pennsylvania, for example, a thief tracked down a partygoer's unattended car keys, located the vehicle in the home's driveway and drove off.
-In Athens, OH, a thief simply hopped into an idling car and drove off in it.
+In Athens, Ohio, a thief simply hopped into an idling car and drove off in it.

-What to Do: Make sure your company's fleet vehicles are locked and, if possible, stored out of sight from the public.
-If you have employees who are using company vehicles on a long-term basis, remind them of vehicle safety tips such as not leaving the car unattended while idling, keeping track of the keys and storing valuables in the glove box or trunk.
+If you'll have employees out and about in company vehicles on Halloween, remind them of vehicle safety tips such as not leaving the car unattended while idling, keeping track of the keys, and not storing valuables in the glove box or trunk.

 By planning ahead, you can experience more treats than tricks this Halloween.